 The weather on the Everest Base Camp Trek can be unpredictable and poses its own set of challenges.
 The trek is typically undertaken during the pre-monsoon (spring) and post-monsoon (autumn) seasons, with temperatures varying widely depending on the altitude and time of year.
 In the spring, temperatures at base camp can drop to -10°C (14°F) at night, while in the autumn, it can be similarly cold, with the added risk of snowfall and icy conditions at higher elevations.

-Weather conditions can affect trail conditions and visibility, making the difficulty level of the Everest Base trek more challenging.
-Unfavorable weather conditions, such as sudden snow or rain, will likely make the pathways slippery, making the trek challenging.
+Weather conditions can significantly impact trail conditions and visibility, making the Everest Base Camp trek more challenging.
+Unfavorable weather conditions, such as sudden snow or rain, will likely make the pathways slippery, making the trek difficult.
 It is, therefore, wise to be well-equipped with the right clothes and other accessories to wear when the climate changes.
-These can be managed by monitoring the weather forecast and perhaps hiking at a rather flexible time.
+These can be managed by monitoring the weather forecast and hiking at a somewhat flexible time.

 Altitude Sickness and Other Common Health Concerns